juxhouse/bela-resources/README.md

 ## Synchronize your Code Repositories

-#### 1. Run the `bela-updater` docker app
+#### Run the `bela-updater` docker app

-> [!IMPORTANT]
-> It runs with the `--network=none` argument for secure containment.

-It detects all projects in the repository and produces a single `bela-update.json` file with the [architecture data](/Concepts.md#ecds) to be sent to BELA.
+It detects all projects in your repository and produces the [architecture data](/Concepts.md#ecds) that is sent to BELA.
 Only metadata down to method/function/field name level is sent.
 The actual lines of code are not.

-You must provide a [source](/Concepts.md#sources) argument.
+> [!IMPORTANT]
+> The `bela-updater` docker app runs with the `--network=none` argument for secure containment.

 See examples for the supported languages:
  - [C#](/updaters/.NET.md)